Relationships between two linearizations of the box-ball system : Kerov-Kirillov-Reshetikhin bijection and slot configuration: Main results

 \section{Main results}

 In this section we introduce a carrier with seat numbers, and corresponding seat number configuration.
 Unlike the exisiting methods (KKR bijection and the slot configuration), the seat number configuration can always be defined for any $\eta \in \Omega$, and linearize the dynamics of the BBS starting from $\eta$.
-When $\eta \in \Omega_{< \infty}$, we can obtain the explicit relation between the KKR bijection / slot configuration and the seat number configuration.
-As a result, we have the relationships between the KKR bijection and the slot configuration.
+When {$\eta$ satisfies $\sum_{x \in \N} \eta(x) < \infty$}, we can obtain {an} explicit relation between the KKR bijection / slot configuration and the seat number configuration.
+As a result, we {determine} relationships between the KKR bijection and the slot configuration.